Why should franchisees join?

 Franchisee members who have paid their membership fees and are in good standing are welcome to attend the association’s Annual General Meeting and have voting rights.

-The Association offers free mediation services to members in the event of a dispute.
-Mediation is a voluntary dispute resolution process and is usually outsourced to an experienced franchise attorney who is also a mediator.
+The Association offers free mediation services to franchisee members if their franchisor is also a member of the Association, in the event of a dispute or disagreement.
+Mediation is a voluntary dispute resolution mechanism and is usually outsourced to an experienced franchise attorney, who is also a mediator.

 How to Join